mywork-rmd/csc/README.md

-# Item Cold-Start Recommendation By Embedding Space Soft-Clustering
+# Item Cold-Start Recommendation Using Soft-Cluster Embeddings

 The following modules needs to be installed